fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Number of automatic retry attempts on error
+  Number of automatic retries when an error occurs

 #### cacheSetting